Advancing Disability-Inclusive Healthcare (ADIH)

 - Behavioral Health (with telehealth option)

-- Physical and Occupational Therapy at 55th and Pulaski
+- Physical and Occupational Therapy (at 55th & Pulaski Health Collaborative | UI Health)

 - Coordination with subspecialty care (i.e., Genetics, Wound Care, Pulmonology)

-- Laboratory and radiology services
+- Laboratory and radiology services (at 55th & Pulaski Health Collaborative | UI Health)

-- Bilingual staff (Spanish)
+- Bilingual staff (Spanish) and access to interpretation services

 Photos from the ADIH Project